June signals the beginning of the peak safari season, although the high visitor numbers of July and August are still a month away.

 The lack of rain combined with the drying up of temporary groundwater sources (pans, wallows, non-perennial rivers etc.) results in animals having to frequent permanent water sources such as perennial rivers, dams and deep pools.
 Many species such as elephant, buffalo, wildebeest and zebra that fan out during the wet months into the vast, remote backcountry now start returning to areas nearby the tourism lodges – bringing the predators with them.
 This concentration of wildlife near water sources makes their movements more predictable, meaning that your guide will have an easier time finding them for you.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

-Of course, there will be exceptions to these seasonal norms – including Cape Town and the Garden Route, where the Mediterranean climate brings wet and cold weather in June (although at time of writing this area is experiencing a severe drought).
+Of course, there will be exceptions to these seasonal norms – including Cape Town and the Garden Route, where the Mediterranean climate brings wet and cold weather in June.

 Places to consider for your June safari